-Not only do sanctions in science damage scientific cooperation and question the universality of science as well as hinder necessary development, for example in climate research where cooperation is essential to access necessary data, also the acceptance of sanctions by many in the scientific community marks a major step in handing over independence to political leaders.
-This step cannot be overemphasized, as German history in particular shows clearly the dangers when scientists work in the name of politics, without feeling responsibility for the consequences of their research, leaving that to politicians.
+While sanctions in science damage scientific cooperation and question the universality of science as well as hinder necessary development, for example in climate research where cooperation is essential to access necessary data, the acceptance of sanctions by many in the scientific community mark also a major step in handing over independence to political leaders.
+This step cannot be overemphasized, as especially the German history shows clearly the dangers when scientists work in the name of politics, without feeling responsibility for the consequences of their research, leaving it to politics.

-Science always depends on the political framework, which impacts how public funding is distributed across different programs.
-Whilst choosing a funding source remains a responsibility of the institutions and of the individual scientist, this choice may have consequences that go beyond their control.
-For example, if the political situation changes during a funding period, and politics is imposing new constraints on scientific projects that have already been funded, a direct intervention of politics into science may occur.
-This shows that, even during a funding period, the leaders of institutes might experience political pressure, that they are unable to resist, emphasizing the individual responsibility of every scientist.
+Science always depends on the political framework, which impacts how the public funding is distributed across the programs.
+While choosing the funding source remains a responsibility of the institutions and of the individual scientist, this choice may have consequences that go beyond their control.
+For example, if the political situation changes during a funding period, and politics is imposing new constraints on already funded scientific projects, a direct intervention of politics into science may occur.
+This shows that, even during a funding period, the leaders of institutes might experience political pressure, which they might not be able to resist, emphasizing the individual responsibility of every scientist.

-In the report of the Leopoldina and DFG [22] concerning international cooperations it was explicitly argued that there is growing political pressure to stop cooperating with these countries, or only cooperate to a limited extent, in order to secure strategic competitive advantages and one's own research integrity, avoid dependencies and not indirectly support developments abroad that are questionable from a Western perspective.
+In the report of Leopoldina and DFG [22], it is explicitly argued on international cooperations that there is growing political pressure to stop cooperating with these countries, or only cooperate to a limited extent, in order to secure strategic competitive advantages and one's own research integrity, avoid dependencies and not indirectly support developments abroad that are questionable from a Western perspective.
 According to these statements, science's goals should be clearly dominated by political reasoning.
-These considerations imply that sanctions against scientists are part of a general strategy, not motivated so much by specific political reasons and not directly related to Russia's war against Ukraine, since these strategies were already in place.
+Under these considerations, the sanctions against scientists are part of a general strategy, and not so much motivated by actual political reasons, and not directly related to Russia's war against Ukraine, since these strategies were discussed already before.

-The clear mention of the Western perspective bears the risk of decoupling the research and development of western countries from the rest of the world, a development which is counterproductive given the increasing influence and potential that non-western countries have in new research advances (e.g., the development of DeepSeek [23]).
+The clear mention of the Western perspective bears the risk of decoupling research and development of western countries from the rest of the world, a development which is also counterproductive given the increasing influence and potential that nonwestern countries have in new research and developments (see e.g. the development of DeepSeek [23]).

-It is further argued in Ref.
-[22] that academic research also bears responsibility for safeguarding our basic democratic order and other national values and that it can no longer be pursued solely for its own sake.
-If such statements indicate the direction for future scientific research and development, the universal and humanistic value of science is put into question, and science would lose all its objectivity and credibility, being degraded to a tool for enforcing political strategies.
+In Ref.
+[22] it is further argued that academic research also bears responsibility for safeguarding our basic democratic order and other national values and that it can no longer be pursued solely for its own sake.
+If such statements indicate the direction for future scientific research and development, the universal and humanistic value of science is questioned, and science would lose all its credibility, while being degraded to a tool to enforce political strategies.

-4 Civil Clauses: past and present
+3 The Civil Clause: history and present

-The concept of Civil Clause in Germany emerged from the experience of the connection of science and scientists with the German military and its consequences in World War II, as a commitment to perform research only for civil, non-military and peaceful purposes.
-Civil Clauses go back to the foundation of the Technical University of Berlin [5] in 1946.
+The Civil Clause in Germany was created from the experience of the connection of science and scientists with German military and its consequences in World War II, as a commitment to perform research only for civil, non-military and peaceful purposes.
+The Civil Clause goes back to the founding of the Technical University of Berlin [5] in 1946.
 An overview of existing Civil Clauses in Germany is given in Ref.
-[24], a writeup of a lecture series on Civil Clauses is given in Ref.
+[24], a writeup of a lecture series on civil clause is given in Ref.
 [25].
-Beyond Germany, the Science Council of Japan declared in 1950, its commitment to never become engaged in scientific research for military purposes [6].
+Apart from Germany, the Science Council of Japan declared in 1950, its commitment to never become engaged in scientific research for military purposes [6].

-4.1 Some historical remarks on science in Germany Author: Mark Walker, John Bigelow Professor of History, Union College, Schenectady, NY USA, Monika Renneberg
+3.1 Some historical remarks on science in Germany.
+Author: M. Walker, John Bigelow Professor of History, Union College, Schenectady, NY USA, M. Renneberg